Alekshamon/Alekshamon/README.md

 <h3 align="center">Web Developer from France 🇫🇷 </h3>

-- ⚡ Fun fact: OPEN TO WORK
+- ⚡ OPEN TO WORK
 - 🔭 I’m currently doing an intership as a web developer at linnea.fr
 - 🌱 I’m currently learning PHP, Symfony, UX/UI, REACT, JS
 - 👯 I’m looking to collaborate on new project